packtBhagyashree/React-16-Tooling-README-Demo/README.md

 * Enable type safety in React components with Flowtype
 * Deploy React applications inside a Docker container as part of a larger application stack

+## Contributor

+Adam Boduch has been involved with large-scale JavaScript development for nearly 10 years.
+Before moving to the frontend, he worked on several large-scale cloud computing products, using Python and Linux.
+No stranger to complexity, Adam has practical experience with real-world software systems, and the scaling challenges they pose.

+He is the author of several JavaScript books, including React and React Native published by Packt Publishing, and is passionate about innovative user experiences and high performance.

 ## Instructions and navigation

 Need suggestions..